open-telemetry/opentelemetry-specification/specification/metrics/api.md

 `name` for identical Meters, the implementation SHOULD emit a warning to the user informing them of duplicate registration conflict(s).

-__Note the warning about duplicate instrumentation registration conflicts is meant to help avoid the semantic error state described in the [OpenTelemetry Metrics data model](datamodel.md#opentelemetry-data-model) when more than one kind of point is written for a given instrument `name` and Meter identity from the same process.
+__Note the warning about duplicate Instrument registration conflicts is meant to help avoid the semantic error state described in the [OpenTelemetry Metrics data model](datamodel.md#opentelemetry-protocol-data-model-producer-recommendations) when more than one `Metric` is written for a given instrument `name` and Meter identity by the same MeterProvider.

 <a name="instrument-namespace"></a>